 For questions and information about enrolling in Project SEARCH, please contact Michelle Epstein MSW, LCSW, CBIS, Project SEARCH Program Coordinator, at EpsteinM@mlhs.org.

-Main Line Health Center at Exton Square holds ribbon cutting
+Main Line Health Exton Square holds ribbon cutting

-On January 30, 2014, the Main Line Health Center at Exton Square hosted an official ribbon cutting and grand opening event, featuring remarks from Main Line Health senior leadership, PREIT and local legislators.
+On January 30, 2014, Main Line Health Exton Square hosted an official ribbon cutting and grand opening event, featuring remarks from Main Line Health senior leadership, PREIT and local legislators.
 Tours of the facility followed the program.

 The 32,000 sq. ft., state-of-the-art, patient-centered outpatient health center represents the future of medicine.

 The new design offers an exemplary bundling of physician practices and ancillary services for clinicians to coordinate care in a seamless manner.

 Bryn Mawr Rehab Hospital will be offering outpatient services at the site including physical rehabilitation and sports therapy.
 Troy Norton, Outpatient Operations Manager at Bryn Mawr Rehab Hospital, shares, “We are excited to be providing services in the new location alongside our Main Line Health colleagues.
 The new center offers state-of-the-art diagnostic services along with superior medical care in a convenient location.”

 Main Line Health Exton Square is located at the Exton Square Mall, 154 Exton Square Parkway, Exton, PA 19341.

 Bryn Mawr Rehab Hospital Foundation received a gift of $64,753 from the Gamma Phi Beta Foundation that was in honor of Doris Gorden, a former Foundation Board member, and her husband Bill.
 This gift establishes an endowment to serve individuals with disabilities.